RizeXu/ADCFT/README.md

-# ADCFT (automatic differentiation crystal field theory)
+# ADCrystalField (automatic differentiation crystal field theory)

 Using automatic differentiation (AD) to
 - solve the system (including the energy levels and wave functions)